‘Days Of Our Lives’ Spoilers For Feb. 20 To 24: A Breakup And A Reconciliation

 “We had to do everything we could to stay warm.”

-Abigail would feel bad about this and it would put a serious strain on their relationship.
+Abigail would feel bad about this, and it would put a serious strain on their relationship.
 Dario (Jordi Vilasuso) would try to console Abigail.
-The couples seem to be skirting around a breakup but Days of Our Lives spoilers are dropping hints that this is not going to put a permanent wedge in their relationship.
+The couples seem to be skirting around a breakup, but Days of Our Lives spoilers are dropping hints that this is not going to put a permanent wedge in their relationship.
 The couple is bound to find a way to make things work.

 Speaking of couples, Days of Our Lives spoilers also suggest that Nicole will find out that Deimos kidnapped Chad and Gabi.
-He will also get a scolding for causing too much trouble in her behalf.
+He will also get a scolding for causing too much trouble on her behalf.
 Despite his good intentions, Nicole will not let him off the hook easily.

 Nicole will lose the custody battle.
 However, it seems that losing her baby will not be the only thing that would end for Nicole.
 It appears that her relationship with Deimos would be definitely over after the man’s drastic moves to make sure that she will have custody of the child.

-Now that Deimos is out of the picture, Brady has high hopes that Chloe would decide to give up her custody by Holly.
+Now that Deimos is out of the picture, Brady has high hopes that Chloe would decide to give up her custody of Holly.
 However, all the drama made Chloe want a fresh start for her and the child.
-Brady will convince her that this is unfair for Nicole but Days of Our Lives spoilers reveal that this will not change Chloe’s decision.
+Brady will convince her that this is unfair for Nicole, but Days of Our Lives spoilers reveal that this will not change Chloe’s decision.

-For Nicole, her relationship with Deimos may be over but he will not accept this decision.
+For Nicole, her relationship with Deimos may be over, but he will not accept this decision.
 Brady and Nicole are getting closer to each other and Deimos wants to make sure that he will be the man in Nicole’s life.
 To make this come true, Deimos comes up with a plan and Days of Our Lives spoilers suggest that this is a scheme to kidnap baby Holly.

 https://www.youtube.com/watch?v=d5u-6zUT3xs